dreamfony/dv/docroot/profiles/dv/modules/custom/dmt_content/readme.md

 Menus:

+// TODO #15 this should be moved to github wiki

 - **Main Menu**:
   - Questions
   - Issues
   - Surveys
   - Tags/Topics
   - Organisations

 - **New Content Menu**:
   - New Question
   - New Issue
   - New Survey

   Notes:
   - Leave button in Toolbar
   - Add A block in appropriate places Ask Question and New Issue

 - **Profile Menu**:
   - My Surveys
   - My Questions